Quilt Cross Stitch Pattern for Christmas

 Get your Aida cloth ready by placing it in hoop (if you're using one) and mark out the grid if you want.
 Because of the grid style of this pattern, you can also use the pattern itself as a grid.
 For this, start by stitching the quilt frame.
 From there you can stitch each motif within the squares.

 To start your cross stitching without a knot, fold a strand of embroidery floss in half and thread the two loose ends through the needle.
 Begin the first half of the first stitch without pulling the thread all the way through, then pass the needle through the loop on the back of your work.
 This secures the thread without weaving the starting ends.

 Stitch the Faces

 The faces on these motifs make them friendly and cute!
 Stitch them with two strands of black embroidery floss.
 Use french knots for the eyes and back stitch for the mouths.
-If you don't want the faces on your designs, you can simply omit them.
+If you don't want the faces on your designs, giving you more of a traditional Christmas look.

 Frame your finished cross stitch in a hoop or with a professional frame.
 You can also use the pattern, or pieces of it, to make other projects like pins or bookmarks.